Back

 Birthday cake pricing example

 Now that we have defined the majority of aspects that influence the cost of the cake, let’s price one as an example.
-In this matter, let’s take a simple bento cake and break its creation down to the actual steps.
+In this matter, let’s take a simple birthday cake and break its creation down to the actual steps.

-In this example, we’ll be looking at a 4-step process one of our bakers uses to price a cake on the CakerHQ.
+In this example, we’ll be looking at a 4-step process one of our bakers uses to price a cake on CakerHQ.

 So, first off, you need to determine your hourly rate.